Skip to Content

 6. Seizure Response Dogs

-The training of a seizure response dog not always include alerting a coming seizure although they often learn that over time.
+The training of a seizure response dog doesn’t always include alerting a coming seizure although they often learn that over time.

 They are taught to respond to a seizure by keeping the owner safe, retrieving medication, getting help from people and setting off alarms.